EYO Home About EYO Workshops For Adults Registration

 Learn the physical exam components and tools that doctors and PAs use to evaluate sick patients.

 Rosanna Adis, BS, MS-PA, Physician Assistant, Columbia University Medical Center

-Ever wonder how big cells are?
+Your body is made up of many different types and sizes of cells.
+Ever wonder ow big cells are?
 Play a computer game to help scientists measure cell sizes.

 15. Woman & Machine